 1964 – Northern Virginia Technical College was established.

-1965 – First classes were held with 761 students and 46 faculty and staff members in a single building in Baileys Crossroads.
+1965 – The first classes were held in a single building in Baileys Crossroads.
 Robert W. McKee was the first president.

 1967 – NOVA opened its first campus, the Annandale Campus.